dwycoff2013/dual-stream/dualstream_anticollapse/README.md

 ## Notes

-- The thresholds and marker lists are small, readable rules so you can extend them.
+- The thresholds and marker lists are small, readable rules so to be extended later.
 - The Page–Hinkley detector provides an online signal for sudden performance shifts.
 - All artifacts are placed under `artifacts/` by default.